egel-lang/egel/README.md

 ------------

 This interpreter is being developed on Linux and uses libicu for Unicode support.
-You need to have the development files for that installed.
+You need to have GCC/g++, the GNU compiler chain, and the development files for libicu installed.
 Most Linux package managers will provide that for you.

 To compile the system run the `build.sh` script.